 Creating a survey for your audience to help you answer these questions is a great way to truly know what your audience thinks.
 If your audience isn’t very big, you can even talk with your ideal customers one-on-one via phone calls or Skype videos to ask them these questions and get to know them more.

-Our business strategist Nevica Vazquez have us to do this with our audience earlier this year and it was very helpful in getting clear about who our ideal customer is, as it’s shifted over the last five years since we started the business.
+Our business strategist Nevica Vazquez have us to do this with our audience and it was very helpful in getting clear about who our ideal customer is, as it’s shifted over the last few years since we started the business in 2012.